Landlord & Tenant Law

 Causes of Action

-Unpaid rent, property damage, lease violations, retaliatory actions, lockouts, and uninhabitable conditions, all raise claims for a lawsuit.
+All of the items listed below raise claims for a lawsuit.
 If a Tenant refuses to pay rent, damages the rental property, or violates the terms of the lease; the Landlord can take the Tenant to court to recover money and evict the Tenant.
 On the other hand, if a Landlord refuses to keep the property habitable or improperly evicts the Tenant, the Tenant may take the Landlord to court to recover money and possession of the property.
 When a Landlord is, or rents through a Corporation or LLC the Landlord must use a licensed attorney before filing a claim in court.
-Before taking any action to court please contact us for a consultation to get the advice you need to move forward.
+Before taking any action to court, get in touch with a lawyer in Muskegon Michigan.
+Please contact us for a consultation to get the advice you need to move forward.